slemeur/cloud-native-guides/app-config.md

 such as the database coordinates for the application.

 The most common way to provide configurations to applications is using environment variables and external configuration files such as properties, JSON or YAML files.

-configuration files and command line arguments.
 These configuration artifacts should be externalized from the application and the docker image content in order to keep the image portable across environments.

 OpenShift provides a mechanism called [ConfigMaps]({{OPENSHIFT_DOCS_BASE}}/dev_guide/configmaps.html) in order to externalize configurations